Emmanuelle Guyon, the mirror of your emotions

 Malachite jewelry samples

-Malachite, green pendant in sterling silver and malachite
+Malachite, green pendant in silver and malachite

 Personalized